 Directs that unexpended funds appropriated from the TEDF lapse to the TEDF.
-Also directs that unexpended funds appropriated to the Local Bridge Program lapse to the Local Bridge Fund.
+Also directs that unexpended funds appropriated for the to the Local Bridge Program carry forward and are appropriated the Local Bridge Program.
 The section also prohibits diversion from the TEDF or Local Bridge Fund for other purposes; authorizes use of federal, local, or private funds for the two programs.